About Resource Consents

 A resource consent is a formal, written permission to undertake an activity on a particular site, which might have adverse effects on people and/or the environment.

 Our Clutha District Plan and National Environmental Standards provide our community with a planning framework.
-These outline what are able to do as a permitted activity and what you need resource consent approval for.
+These outline what you are able to do as a permitted activity and what you need resource consent approval for.

 Do I need a Resource Consent?